 UKCC staff members provide numerous programs and workshops to students, faculty, and staff on topics promoting wellbeing and safety.
-A primary example is QPR (Question, Persuade Refer), a suicide prevention training program which, as with CPR, teaches people early recognition, intervention, and referral to more highly trained caregivers.
+A primary example is QPR (Question, Persuade Refer), a suicide prevention training program which, as with CPR, teaches people early recognition, intervention, and referral to more highly-trained caregivers.
 UKCC also provides programming to support the UK community in the face of oppression trauma.
-Additional programs focusing on safety and well-being include: working with distressed students, conflict management, stress and anxiety management, peer counseling and support, student death or injury debriefings, diversity and inclusion, and depression, alcohol, and eating disorder screenings.
-As part of the effort to create an inclusive campus environment, UKCC reaches out to marginalized or minoritized students for programming needs as well as collaborates with other departments and organizations that support marginalized or minority students.
-UKCC conducts and participates in numerous programs involving racial issues.
-Following the transition to remote work and learning, UKCC quickly began providing virtual programming particularly with community check-ins for marginalized or minority student populations.
-UKCC continued to provide virtual and in-person programming through the rest of the year.
-UKCC is open Monday and Friday, 8:00 a.m. to 4:30 p.m, with evening clinical services Tuesday through Thursday and phones answered 24-hours a day.
-UKCC services are free to University students enrolled and paying for at least 6 credit-bearing hours (this does not include employees taking free courses as a benefit).
+Additional programs focusing on safety and well-being include working with distressed students, conflict management, stress and anxiety management, peer counseling and support, student death or injury debriefings, diversity and inclusion, and depression, alcohol, and eating disorder screenings.
+As part of the effort to create an inclusive campus environment, UKCC reaches out to marginalized or minoritized students for programming needs as well as collaborates with other departments and organizations that support marginalized or minoritized students.
+UKCC conducts and participates in numerous racial justice programs.
+During the pandemic, UKCC has provided both virtual and in-person programming through the rest of the year.

+UKCC is open Monday and Friday, 8 a.m. to 4:30 p.m, with evening clinical services Tuesday through Thursday and phones answered twenty-four (24) hours a day.
+UKCC services are free to University students enrolled and paying for at least six (6) credit-bearing hours (this does not include employees taking free courses as a benefit).
 UKCC also is a member of the Community of Concern (see the Center for Support and Intervention for more information).